rowan04/python-intermediate-inflammation/README.md

 These failing tests set out the requirements for the additional code to be implemented during the workshop.

 The tests should be run using `pytest`, which will be introduced during the workshop.

+# Inflam

+Inflam is a data management system written in Python that manages trial data used in clinnical inflammation studies.

+## Main features

+Here are some key features of inflam:
+Provide basic statistical analysis
+Ability to work on trail data in CSV format

+## Pre-requistes
+Inflam requires the following Python packages:

+- NumPy
+- Matplotlib
+- Pytest
+- Pytest -cov